seinecle/blog/_posts/2025-04-21-nocodefunctions-workflows.md

 It’s something you can totally do from your phone—except, until now, some pages didn’t behave well on mobile.

 📲 Good news: all pages now display properly on smartphones.
 You can analyze and share results on the go—even for entire websites.
+The video above was made from my mobile in literally 3 minutes.

 # Topics are back